Nosebleeds (Epistaxis)

 When nosebleeds can’t be treated at home, an ENT specialist can rule out diagnoses by examining you and checking your medical history, including any medication you’re on.

-They can also assess your symptoms (e.g. anaemia) and look into your family history for conditions, such as hereditary haemorrhagic telangiectasia (HHT) which causes abnormal blood vessel formation, resulting in your blood not clotting properly.
+They can also assess your symptoms (such as anaemia) and look into your family history for conditions, such as hereditary haemorrhagic telangiectasia (HHT), which causes abnormal blood vessel formation, resulting in your blood not clotting properly.

-When it comes to epistaxis management, there are a few things an ENT specialist will advise patients do to stop the bleeding.
+When it comes to nose bleed management, there are a few things an ENT specialist will advise patients to do to stop the bleeding, including:

-• Sit up.
-This will prevent the blood from running down the back of your throat – causing nausea, vomiting, and diarrhoea.
+• sitting up - this will prevent the blood from running down the back of your throat, which can cause nausea, vomiting, and diarrhoea

-• Lean forward.
-This decreases blood flow through the nasopharynx, allowing you to spit out any blood in your mouth – preventing you from swallowing it.
+• leaning forward - this decreases blood flow through the nasopharynx, allowing you to spit out any blood in your mouth, preventing you from swallowing it

-• Pinch the soft part of your nose.
-Using your thumb and index finger, firmly pinch either side of the nostrils for 10-15 minutes without releasing pressure to help stop the bleeding.
+• pinching the soft part of your nose - using your thumb and index finger, firmly pinch either side of the nostrils for 10-15 minutes without releasing pressure to help stop the bleeding

-• Apply a cold compress or ice pack.
-Holding an ice pack against the bridge of the nose can help narrow blood vessels and slow the bleeding.
+• applying a cold compress or ice pack - holding an ice pack against the bridge of the nose can help narrow blood vessels and slow the bleeding

-• Avoid lying down.
-Staying in an upright position will reduce the blood pressure in the blood vessels, helping to reduce further bleeding.
+• avoiding lying down - staying in an upright position will reduce the blood pressure in the blood vessels, helping to reduce further bleeding

-If bleeding persists, your ENT doctor may suggest further epistaxis management, such as inserting a nasal pack into the nasal capacity to apply pressure to the septum to stem the bleeding.
+If bleeding persists, your ENT doctor may suggest further nosebleed management, such as inserting a nasal pack into the nasal cavity to apply pressure to the septum and stem the bleeding.
 A contralateral nasal pack may also need to be inserted.

-One thing to note about epistaxis management is that nasal packs must be left in the nose for at least 24-hours to ensure the bleeding vessel has stopped and coagulated.
+One thing to note about nose bleed management is that nasal packs must be left in the nose for at least 24 hours to ensure the bleeding vessel has stopped and coagulated.
 After removing the pack, your ENT doctor will inspect the nasal cavity to determine whether cauterisation is required.

-If nasal packing doesn’t stop the nosebleed, the blood vessels can be ligated surgically or embellished radiologically.
+If nasal packing doesn’t stop the nosebleed, the blood vessels can be ligated surgically or embolised radiologically.

 Nosebleeds when stressed